zhangzh-pku/OM1/README.md

 Add ` --debug` to see more logging information.

 > [!NOTE]
-> `uv` does many things in the background, such as setting up a `venv` and downloading any dependencies if needed.
+> * `uv` does many things in the background, such as setting up a `venv` and downloading any dependencies if needed.
 Please add new dependencies to `pyproject.toml`.

-> [!NOTE]
-> If you are running complex models, or need to download dependencies, there may be a delay before the agent starts.
+> * If you are running complex models, or need to download dependencies, there may be a delay before the agent starts.

-> [!NOTE]
-> There should be a `pygame` window that pops up when you run `uv run src/run.py spot`.
+> * There should be a `pygame` window that pops up when you run `uv run src/run.py spot`.
 If you do not see `RacoonSim`, the window might be hidden behind all your other open windows - use "show all windows" (or equivalent) to find it.

 ## Examples: Gemini and Voice Inputs (conversation)